 While the recommended intake for men and post menopausal women is 8mg (which is pretty easy to achieve on a well-balanced varied diet), for menstruating women it’s 18mg – more than double!
 Considering ½ cup beans and ½ cup cooked greens each contain around 2mg, it can be quite a challenge to reach the 18 mg RDA.
 And that’s before we even take account of the fact that certain minerals (especially calcium), and beverages such as coffee and tea inhibit the absorption of iron.
 I’ve had my iron levels checked twice in the past couple of years and both times they’ve been low.
 Not anaemic low, but lower than optimal.

 A few months ago I decided to top up my iron intake during the ‘time of the month’ with an iron supplement.
 I’ve been taking Viridian Balanced Iron Complex, which contains iron bisglycinate, a form of iron that is gentler on the digestive system than ferrous sulphate.
 I’ve had no stomach issues at all taking this supplement.
-As an added bonus, the supplement contains B12, magnesium, folic acid and vitamin C. I either swallow the tablets or simply empty the contents of the capsule into my daily smoothie.
+As an added bonus, the supplement contains B12, magnesium, folic acid and vitamin C.

 For years, I was ‘anti supplements’ but now I understand that they do have their place… just as long as we see them as a ‘supplement’ rather than a substitute for healthy eating 😉